 We consider whether value for money can be demonstrated in the use of resources.
 This includes the extent to which there is an alignment between spend, outputs and outcomes delivered and that there is a clear focus on improvement.
-As part of its Best Value improvement plan, the Council has introduced revised performance management arrangements to further support elected member scrutiny.
+In our previous audit report we recommended that the Council's performance reporting should continue to be reviewed to ensure performance can be readily assessed and scrutinised including through greater use of graphics where appropriate.
+We also noted that performance continued to fall short of the targets set within the Council's own performance management framework, although acknowledged that improvement had been made in a challenging year.